-Investing in real estate is beneficial for investors in more than way.
+Investing in real estate is beneficial for investors in many ways.
 Unlike other investment types, such as stocks or bonds, for instance, real estate investments are far less risky and there are also various tax benefits to be considered as well.

 This is especially true for rental property investments.
 When it comes to tax advantages, rental properties allow you to earn a steady rental income but you can also lower your tax liability by deducting taxes from any rental income you earn.

 Rental expenses such as mortgage, insurance, property tax, repairs, maintenance and so on can be deducted in the year you spend the money on these things.
 However, there is also the depreciation tax deduction that works a bit differently than other tax benefits.

 With that in mind, here are a few rental property depreciation rules that all investors should know.

 Before we proceed with the rules, let’s take a moment to explain what depreciation really is.
 Simply put, depreciation is a process that allows tax deductions of the costs of buying or improving a rental property.

 Therefore, instead of taking a single large deduction in the year you have purchased a rental property, your taxes are deducted or distributed over the useful life of a property.
 In the U.S., the IRS (The Internal Revenue Service), is responsible for assigning depreciation rules so it’s important to familiarize yourself with these rules.
 Here are some of the important rules you should know.